New England Spring

 - Bristol: During Daffodil Days at Blithewold Mansion, Gardens & Arboretum, 50,000 daffodils are in bloom.

-- Woodstock: At Billings Farm & Museum, see the annual plowing contest, using draft horses and oxen.
+- Woodstock: At Billings Farm & Museum, see demonstrations of sheep shearing and herding with Border Collies.

 What to Wear